bailey572/devops/05_Capstone/WriteUp.md

 Alternatively, this project can also be executed from the [CapstoneProject2](https://github.com/bailey572/devops/blob/main/05_Capstone/JenkinsFile/config2.xml) definition, which performs that same tasks but leverages a JenkinsFile instead on embedding the pipeline directly.

-For additional information on this Jenkins project, please refer to the[Readme](https://github.com/bailey572/devops/blob/main/05_Capstone/JenkinsFile/readme.md) for instructions on manually deploying the configuration to a Jenkins instance.
+For additional information on this Jenkins project, please refer to the [Readme](https://github.com/bailey572/devops/blob/main/05_Capstone/JenkinsFile/readme.md) for instructions on manually deploying the configuration to a Jenkins instance.

 ## Environment Setup